Alexa Reminders--Guidelines for Usage

-When your skill attempts to create a reminder, but does not succeed, ensure that your skill service informs the customer that the reminder was not actually created.
+When your skill attempts to create a reminder, but does not succeed, make sure that your skill service informs the customer that the reminder was not actually created.

-If your skill attempts to modify or delete a reminder, but does not succeed, ensure that the customer is informed of the error.
+If your skill attempts to modify or delete a reminder, but does not succeed, make sure that the customer is informed of the error.

 When a reminder has expired, do not reuse this expired reminder by updating it, but instead create a new reminder.
 If appropriate, your skill can update a reminder before it is read.

 In cases where the customer has not granted reminders permission to your skill, the skill should gracefully inform the customer on how they can grant permissions and should send a home card providing a link to the skill permissions page.

 When you submit your skill for certification, use the test instructions to describe how you have implemented reminders functionality in the skill.
 See Submission checklist.